kholoud0/Verilog-ASIC-Designs-with-Testbenches/Up_Dn_Counter/README.md

-5-bit counter in Verilog with load, increment, and decrement functionalities.
-Includes flags for high and low count values, and a testbench with multiple test cases.
+5-bit counter in Verilog with signal priorities: Load has highest priority, followed by Down, and then Up.
+Includes flags for high (31) and low (0) count values.
+Testbench with multiple test cases provided.